kanzure/python-vaults/README.md

 parameters.

 **vault info** gives information about the current status of the vault.

+**vault broadcast** transmits a pre-signed bitcoin transaction to the bitcoin network.

 **vault lock** takes a user-given UTXO and locks the UTXO and its amount into a new vault with the parameters defined by the current working directory.